Skip to content

 entrypoint - (Optional) The Docker entrypoint.

-home_dir - (Optional) The absolute path to the home directory inside the container.
-Defaults to /root.
+working_dir - (Optional) The path to the working directory inside the container.
+It's specified relative to the repository directory (/workflow) and should be inside it.
+Defaults to "." .

 registry_auth - (Optional) Credentials for pulling a private Docker image.